Cheikh Cisse

 INDUSTRY CAREER

-Dr. Cheikh Cissé started his Aerospace career at Honeywell Aerospace, where he worked on various development programs of jet engines such as turbofans, turboshafts and Auxiliary power unit (APU).
-He participated in the implementation of advanced technologies for these propulsion products.
-As the focal point and Tech Lead for foreign object debris/damages (FOD), he coordinated activities to develop predictive tools for engine damage and performance loss due to forced response and impact of such as bird, ice or blade pieces also known as rotor burst and fan blade out.
-He developed various bird models to capture bird strike into jet engines, and led projects such as rig facility development to ensure the fulfillment of pre-flight engine certification.
-Later, Cheikh joined Boeing as a senior propulsion engineer.
+Dr. Cheikh Cissé started his Aerospace career at Honeywell Aerospace, where he worked on the development programs of various propulsion products such as turbofans, turboshafts and Auxiliary power unit (APU).
+As the focal point and Tech Lead for foreign object debris/damages (FOD), he was responsible for developing predictive tools for engine damage and performance loss induced by forced response and/or impacts of bird, ice pieces, blade parts and rotor burst.
+He developed various models to capture bird strike into jet engines, and led projects such as rig facility development to ensure the fulfillment of pre-flight engine certification.
+Later, Dr. Cheikh Cissé joined Boeing as a senior propulsion engineer.
 His propulsion and aviation expertise includes

 - Ensuring that engine design meets FAR § 33.76 (bird ingestion) and FAR § 33.77 (ice ingestion) requirements;